alexa/alexa-auto-sdk/modules/alexa/docs/ExternalMediaAdapter.md

 The External Media Player (EMP) Adapter allows you to declare and use external media application sources in your application.
 In order to interface with the EMP Adapter, you must use one of the following:

 * A media connection client to interface the EMP Adapter to the external app.
 AACS provides an app component called the Media App Command and Control (MACC) client that provides most of the deep-linking integration specified below.
-The AACS Sample App supports an example using the Media App Command and Control (MACC) client to play the Android Spotify app.
+The Alexa Auto App supports an example using the Media App Command and Control (MACC) client to play the Android Spotify app.
 * An embedded media app.
 For information about external embedded media app solutions, contact your SA or Partner Manager.

 >**Note:** If the media app service requires additional customer experience details, incorporate the requirement in your implementation.
 For example, if the provider requires your application to show the provider's logo in a particular way, modify the implementation to meet the requirement.